aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 ## Node deprovisioning

 If neither of these values are set, Karpenter will *not* delete instances.
 It is recommended to set the `ttlSecondsAfterEmpty` value, to enable scale down of the cluster.

+### spec.namespaces

+Setting a value here causes Karpenter to only respond to unschedulable pods within the namespaces that are matched by the union of namespaces and namespaceSelector.
+This is a list of namespace names.

+### spec.namespaceSelector

+Setting a value here causes Karpenter to only respond to unschedulable pods within the namespaces that are matched by the union of namespaces and namespaceSelector.
+This matches against labels on the namespaces.

 ### spec.ttlSecondsAfterEmpty